Mustafa Kemal Atatürk: Personal life

 Atatürk's religious beliefs became a subject of debate.
 Not much is known about his personal beliefs prior to 1920.
 Even though Atatürk has been critical about the Islamic orthodoxy, especially Sufism, and referred to them as superstitional and accused the tariqats of spreading primitivity and stupidity, there are also positive affirmations of Islam in his speeches.
 For example, he is quoted as saying that "our religion is the most reasonable and most natural" (en makul ve tabii) and that this is the reason why it is the last religion.

-It is known that he deeply engaged with the Islamic religion and in his speech in 1920 he emphasized the sacredness of the Caliphate and the Sultanate.
+It is known that he deeply engaged with the Islamic religion and in his speech in 1920 he emphasized the sacredness of the caliphate and the sultanate.
 After the British occupation, Atatürk won the favor of 153 Anatolian muftis who formulated five fatwas against the religious rebellion agitated by Şeyhülislam Dürrizade Abdullah.
-Furthermore, Atatürk prompoted the translation of the Quran into Turkish and ordered a commentary (tefsir) for the Turkish Republic.
+Furthermore, Atatürk promoted the translation of the Quran into Turkish and ordered a commentary (tefsir) for the Turkish Republic.

 Researchers have argued that his discourses about Islam are periodic and that his positive views related to this subject are limited in the early 1920s.
 According to various sources, Atatürk was an agnostic, i.e. non-doctrinaire deist, or even an atheist, who was antireligious and anti-Islamic in general.

 Heidi Weidel considers Atatürk's expression as a form of naturalistic religion, not a reference to Islam.
 Jens Peter Laut also argues that Atatürk's expressions in favor of Islam are merely political calculations.
-His translation of the Quran into Turkish, so Laut, was also intended to invoke the Başka yok mu?-effect (where is nothing more to it?-effect), which should naturally repel Turks from believing in Islam after learning the meaning of the Arabic text whereby exposing the Quran as prophetic word, rather than the verbatim of God.
+His Turkish translation of the Quran was also intended to invoke the Başka yok mu?-effect (Is that all?), on the assumption that Turks who learned the meaning of the Arabic text would be turned away from Islam, exposing the Quran as the word of a prophet rather than the literal word of God.